Large Class Engagement

 What It Is

 Large class engagement refers to strategies to actively involve and interact with a large group of learners.
-This can occur in a variety of contexts, such as large lecture halls, online courses, or workshops.
+Large class is a relative term, but consider the strategies below anytime you feel like whole group instruction or discussion won’t work because of the size of the class.
+Large classes can occur in a variety of contexts, such as large lecture halls, online courses, or workshops.
 Large class engagement aims to ensure learners participate and connect with the course content, the instructor, and their peers.

 Why It Matters

-Teaching effectively in large classes can be challenging due to the logistics of engaging hundreds of learners.
-When minimal interaction occurs between the instructor and learners, learners feel anonymous and isolated, leading to lower motivation, decreased attendance, and less engagement.
-Learners are more likely to be distracted.
+Teaching effectively in large classes can be challenging due to the logistics of engaging more learners than you are able to have a personal connection with.
+When minimal interaction occurs between the instructor and learners, learners can feel anonymous and isolated, leading to lower motivation, decreased attendance, and less engagement.
+Learners who don’t feel connected to their instructor or the content are more likely to be distracted (Chen et al., 2015).

-Large classes have unique synergies, where learners from diverse backgrounds collectively create a body of knowledge that exceeds individual contributions.
-When best practices are applied, this dynamic can foster positive attitudes toward learning.
-Increasing engagement, through clear learning goals and multiple opportunities for learner interaction, supports learning retention and connection in large classes.
+Large classes have unique synergies, where learners from diverse backgrounds collectively create a body of knowledge that often exceeds individual contributions.
+With effective management, this dynamic can foster positive attitudes toward learning.
+Increasing engagement, through clear learning goals and multiple opportunities for learner interaction, supports learning retention and connection in large classes (Knight & Wood, 2017).

 Apply It

-• Use strategies like Community Agreements by breaking the class into smaller groups.
+• – Use strategies like Community Agreements and divide the class into smaller groups.
 These smaller learning communities foster connection and support.
+These groups can be convened for one-time activities or can recur throughout the semester.

-• Ask learners to discuss a question with a nearby peer for a few minutes (think-pair-share).
+• – Ask learners to discuss a question with a nearby peer for a few minutes (Think-Engage-Explain).
 When organizing pair or small group activities, encourage learners to engage with those who might be sitting alone and remind them to introduce themselves.

 2. Plan for a variety of engagement strategies.
 Create opportunities for learners to engage with their peers, the instructor, and the content.

-• To support learner engagement with each other, encourage learners to exchange contact information with the learners they sit near in class, provide opportunities for peer feedback, or use peer instruction.
+• – Peer engagement: Encourage learners to exchange contact information with those they sit near in class, provide opportunities for peer feedback, or use peer instruction

-• To support learner engagement with the content, use varied modalities in your course.
-This can include videos, podcasts, discussions, etc. Try Justin-in-Time Teaching (JiTT) to engage students in pre-class activities that uncover prior knowledge allowing class sessions to be tailored to student needs’.
+• – Content engagement: Use varied modalities in your course.
+This can include videos, podcasts, discussions, and role-play.
+Try Just-in-Time Teaching (JiTT) to engage students in pre-class activities that uncover prior knowledge, allowing class sessions to be tailored to student needs’.

-• To support learner engagement with the instructor, consider hosting weekly live “office hours” via Zoom, where learners can submit questions beforehand and attend in small groups, enabling more focused interaction.
+• – Instructor engagement: Consider hosting weekly live office hours via Zoom, where learners can submit questions beforehand and attend in small groups, enabling more focused interaction.

-• Use tools like PollEV to encourage questions, or Zoom’s non-verbal reactions to assess understanding.
-This is helpful in a large class context because it allows instructors to gauge learner comprehension and address confusion in real time, even with a high number of learners.
+• – Use tools like PollEV to encourage questions, or Zoom’s non-verbal reactions to assess understanding.
+This is helpful in a large class context because it allows instructors to gauge learner comprehension and address confusion in real time, even with a large group.

-• Leverage technology by: Record explanations for challenging problems/content to save class time and provide lasting resources.
+• – Record video explanations for challenging problems/content to save class time and provide evergreen resources.

-• Encourage self-reflection through self-assessments, questions, and rubrics.
-This can save instructors’ time in providing feedback by having learners evaluate their own work first.
+• – Encourage self-reflection through self-assessments, questions, and rubrics.
+By having learners evaluate their own work first, instructors can save time spent providing feedback .

 Resources